Abraham Redwood: Philanthropy

 According to the Dictionary of National Biography, "Without a doubt the slave trade provided Redwood with the enormous profits that allowed him to become, as he was described at his death, 'the greatest public and private benefactor on Rhode Island.'"
 Following his donation of five hundred pounds sterling to fund the library's original book collection, on August 22, 1747, an act of the Rhode Island General Assembly incorporated the Redwood Library.
 Redwood's donation purchased over one thousand three hundred volumes for the new library.
 Several other prominent slave traders appear on the original list of forty-six proprietors, including William Vernon and Simon Pease.

 In 1764, Abraham Redwood was also one of the early benefactors of the College in the English Colony of Rhode Island and Providence Plantations, later known as Brown University.

 Death

 In 1788, Abraham Redwood died at the age of seventy-nine.
-He is buried in the Coggeshall Burial Ground in Newport, Rhode Island.
+Redwood is buried in the Coggeshall Burial Ground in Newport, Rhode Island.